lipemat/go-live-update-urls/readme.txt

 == Upgrade Notice ==

 = 2.4 =
-This Version works properly on mulitsite
+This Version works properly on mulit-site
 Enhanced Security - you should probably update

 = 1.5 -
-This Version will automatically keep email addresses intact when switch to a subdomain like www
+This Version will automatically keep email addresses intact when switch to a sub-domain like www

 = 1.3 =
 This Version will allow you to switch to www without having to run it twice

 = 1.2.1 =
-This Version will uncheck your options table by default for the wp_options as well as other table prefixes.
+This Version will un-check your options table by default for the wp_options as well as other table prefixes.

 = 1.2 =
 This Version will add the wp_options to the available tables and uncheck the table by default.